Human trafficking in Slovenia: Prosecution (2008)

-Protection
+Protection (2008)

-The Government of Slovenia provided quality victim assistance and protection during the reporting period, although the number of victims assisted and referred by government officials declined in 2007.
+The Government of Slovenia provided quality victim assistance and protection during 2008, although the number of victims assisted and referred by government officials declined in 2007.
 The government provided $105,000 to two NGOs to provide both short-term and extended victim assistance including shelter, rehabilitative counseling, medical assistance, vocational training, and legal assistance.
 In 2007, these NGOs assisted 26 victims or potential victims compared to 43 victims assisted in 2006.
 The government continued to implement its formalized victim identification and referral mechanism during the reporting period; however, during the year, police referred only four victims to NGOs for assistance, down from 21 victims referred in 2006.
 After identification, victims were granted a 90-day reflection period, and were encouraged to participate in trafficking investigations and prosecutions; foreign victims who assist law enforcement are eligible to stay in Slovenia for the duration of the trial.
 Eight victims assisted law enforcement officials with trafficking investigations and prosecutions in 2007.
 Victims were not punished for unlawful acts committed as a direct result of being trafficked.

-Prevention
+Prevention (2008)

-The government increased its prevention efforts during the reporting period.
+The government increased its prevention efforts during 2008.
 Slovenia continued to fund an NGO to provide trafficking awareness classes for students in elementary and secondary schools, reaching 400 students, parents, and teachers nationwide in 2007.
 With government funding, one NGO conducted a radio campaign simulating a trafficking victim's call to the NGO's hotline to encourage victims to seek assistance.
 In September 2007, the Ministry of Education introduced the theme of human trafficking into the standard Slovenian primary school curriculum.
 Slovenia continued to monitor its borders for evidence of trafficking.
 The government continued to provide Slovenian troops assigned to peacekeeping missions in Kosovo and Afghanistan with trafficking awareness training.
 The government has not taken any measures to reduce the demand for commercial sex acts.